-Two young girls involved in Tauranga hostage situation discharged from hospital
+Tauranga hostage tragedy: Two girls released from hospital

 Marsh described the last few minutes to RNZ: "All I saw was an ambulance pull up, gunfire, kids were pulled out, taken away, happy as, it was good and then just boom, boom, boom.
 It was good, a good result.

-"It dragged on all day and then it was over just like that," he said.
+"It dragged on all day and then it was over just like that."

 Coralie said it was surreal just sitting watching, but when the end came it was pretty obvious what had happened - there had been gunfire.